Freq-Out/fallback-playlist/README.md

 # Fallback Playlist

-Attempt to create an Airtime fallback playlist, to easily managing a radio stream, with station ID and OTH (oOn Top Hour) jingles.
+Attempt to create an Airtime fallback playlist, to easily managing a radio stream, with station ID and OTH (On Top Hour) jingles.

 This is a test, NOT meant for production use.